-So you've invented something, built a product and or come up with new service, now what?
-You've got to sell it of course.
-The best way to do this is with a GTM strategy.
+Once you’ve invented something, come up with a new service, or built a product, your next task is selling it.
+One of the best ways to do this is through a GTM strategy.

-A GTM, or "go-to-market" strategy, is a type of marketing that helps to create interest in your product or service.
-It firstly identifies your intended target, the demographic you'll appeal and ultimately sell to, and sets out the best method to do so.
-It will be a uniformed operation, communicated to all members of your business, to make sure everyone works towards the same goal.
+A GTM, or “go-to-market” strategy, is a specific type of marketing that aims to raise awareness and create interest in your service or product.
+Firstly, it identifies your intended target - the demographic you are looking to appeal and sell to - and it then outlines the best method to do this.
+The strategy will be a uniformed operation where each member of your business knows what they’re doing so everyone is working towards the same goal.

-Larger companies could have a standardised GTM that's used for all product launches, a tried and tested formula that works and has delivered results.
-Or, if it's a company with interests in multiple markets, it might have different setups or whole new strategies devised for new and innovative products.
+Bigger organisations could have a standardised GTM that’s put in place for all product launches, as it may be a successful formula that works and has delivered results in the past, after undergoing testing.
+On the other hand, if it is a company with interests in various markets, it may have a number of setups, or whole new strategies put together for innovative and new products.

-Most GTM's need some flexibility, however, as markets conditions change and can often be unpredictable.
-A great deal of foresight is needed to be able to adapt the GTM for the relevant market.
+Despite this, most GTMs need a degree of flexibility as market conditions are prone to changing and can at times be unpredictable.
+A high degree of foresight is required to be able to transform the GTM for the relevant market.

 Many companies struggle to take a step back from day-to-day operations to identify problems in their existing GTM strategy or to create one from scratch.
 As such, some often look to their party organisations for support.